-3.5.1 Gate 1 - Auxiliary Left Turn
+3.5.1 Gate 3 - Auxiliary Left Turn In

-Gate 1 will be in the form of an Auxiliary Left Turn (AUL) treatment and tie-in to Cudgen Road on the northern side.
-It will facilitate construction vehicle ingress in a minor function to avoid damage and be utilised as a permanent access for the multi-storey hospital car park once opened.
+Gate 3 uses the existing Auxiliary Left Turn (AUL) treatment associated with the Main Works site access.
+It will facilitate all construction vehicle ingress in a minor function to avoid damage and be utilised as a permanent access for the multi-storey hospital car park once opened.
+Gate 3 is shared with the main TVH project, with internal gates separating the different internal works zones.

 The entry gate will generally be kept closed at all times, except to allow construction vehicles to enter the site.
 When this gate is in use, a gateman will be required at the entry gate to the site compound during construction hours to open and close the gate as required and manage the ingress of vehicles.
+This is consistent with the TVH CTPMP operations.